Kings fire Cup-winning coach Darryl Sutter, GM Dean Lombardi - News 12 Now

-LOS ANGELES (AP) — The Los Angeles Kings on Monday fired coach Darryl Sutter and general manager Dean Lombardi, who led the franchise to its only two Stanley Cup championships.
+LOS ANGELES (AP) — The Los Angeles Kings on Monday fired coach Darryl Sutter and general manager Dean Lombardi, the duo that led the franchise to its only two Stanley Cup championships.

-The Kings also promoted defenseman Rob Blake to vice president and general manager, while longtime executive Luc Robitaille has been promoted to team president in charge of all hockey and business operations.
+The Kings promoted former defenseman Rob Blake to vice president and general manager.
+Longtime executive Luc Robitaille was promoted to team president in charge of all hockey and business operations.

 “This was an extremely difficult decision and was made with an enormous amount of consideration for what we have accomplished in our past,” said Dan Beckerman, the president of AEG, the sports conglomerate that owns the Kings.
 “But the present and future of our organization is the highest priority.”

-The moves bring an emphatic end to the best era in the mostly ordinary franchise history of the Kings, a Second Six expansion franchise.

-Since shortly after his playing career ended, Blake has been an assistant to Lombardi, who has run the Kings since April 2006.
-Lombardi built a Cup-winning franchise and then undermined it by handing out lucrative contracts to underachieving veterans, and most of his recent moves didn’t pan out.
+Since shortly after his playing career ended, Blake has been an executive under Lombardi, who has run the Kings since April 2006.
+Lombardi built a Cup-winning franchise and then undermined it by handing out lucrative contracts to underachieving veterans, and many of his recent moves didn’t pan out.

-Robitaille has been in charge of the Kings’ business operations for the past several years.
-Both Blake and Robitaille are Hall of Fame players.
+Robitaille has been in charge of the Kings’ business operations for the past 10 years.
+Both Blake and Robitaille are Hall of Fame players, and both are former Kings captains, playing 14 seasons apiece with the franchise.

 “Words cannot express our gratitude and appreciation for what Dean and Darryl have accomplished for the Kings franchise,” Beckerman said.
 “They built this team and helped lead us to two Stanley Cup Championships and will forever be remembered as all-time greats in Kings history.
 But with that level of accomplishment comes high expectations, and we have not met those expectations for the last three seasons.
 With the core players we have in place, we should be contending each year for the Stanley Cup.
 Our failure to meet these goals has led us to this change.”

-Sutter went 225-147-53 after taking over the Kings in December 2011 to reteam with Lombardi, his friend and former boss in San Jose.
+Sutter is the winningest coach in Kings history.
+He went 225-147-53 after taking over in December 2011 and reteaming with Lombardi, his friend and former boss in San Jose.

 Sutter immediately injected discipline and passion into an underachieving group, and the Kings shocked the hockey world by rampaging through the postseason as the eighth seed in the West, going 16-4 and winning the first Stanley Cup in their 45-year history.